gheenie/devops-aws-console/Day 1- AWS Console.md

 ## Task

+The aims of this execise are:
+1. To get familiar with the AWS console and how to access resources, especially EC2.
+1. To be confident in accessing a remote resource and deploying a simple application.

-Your task is to set up a simple Express server on AWS EC2.
+Your task is to set up a basic Express server on AWS EC2.
 To start with, we don't need anything complicated.
-Just use the simple `Hello World` example from the [Express documentation](https://expressjs.com/en/starter/hello-world.html) - something like this...
+We can just use the simple `Hello World` example from the [Express documentation](https://expressjs.com/en/starter/hello-world.html) - something like this...
 ```node
 const express = require('express')
 const app = express()